JulieRauer/Questionnaire/Questionnaire_Before.md

 4. Have you ever spent much time using a smartphone or a computer?

+	a.
 If you used a computer, did it help you in any way?

-	> Has a smartphone?
+	* Has a smartphone?
 Y/N
-	> Computer experience?
+	* Computer experience?
 Y/N

-	a.
+	b.
 What did you like / not like about using each of these devices (smartphone / computer)?
 Ask about both.